ropensci/ruODK/README.md

 provides access to its data and functionality through both an OData and a RESTful API with a comprehensive and interactive [documentation](https://odkcentral.docs.apiary.io/#reference/odata-endpoints).

+`ruODK` is aimed at the technically minded researcher who wishes to access and use the data from ODK Central using the programming language R.

 `ruODK`’s scope: